-It turns out that traveling full-time probably isn’t quite as expensive as you think it is.
-In fact, it is probably considerably cheaper than the life you are currently living…
+From my perspective, traveling full-time probably isn’t quite as expensive as most people think it is.
+In fact, it is probably considerably cheaper than the life you are currently living.

-In today’s post I’m going to show you *exactly* how much it cost Andrea and I to travel over the course of a full month, right down to the penny.
+In today’s post, I’m going to show you *exactly* how much it cost us to travel over the course of a full month, right down to the penny.

-In June we continued our long term overlanding road trip of the American Southwest, at the beginning of the month we were in Bryce Canyon National Park, where we cruised around on Utah national park road trip, before going on to spend a few nights in Las Vegas.
+In June, we continued our long term overlanding road trip of the American Southwest, at the beginning of the month we were in Bryce Canyon National Park, where we cruised around on Utah national park road trip, before going on to spend a few nights in Las Vegas.

 After that we continued into California along the Sierras, Yosemite, Sequoia, Kings Canyon, and down into Los Angeles to explore Hollywood, venturing over to the incredible Joshua Tree National Park and the Salton Sea, before heading into Baja California in Mexico at the end of the month.

 We covered 2,873.4 miles during the month, which for my typical style of travel is quite a rapid pace.

 We were working within the deadline of Andrea’s visa to the United States and there was a lot I wanted to show her in this part of the country.

 Our manner of travel is mostly cheap, but we did spend a few nights in hotels, started eating out more (even if it was just cheap junk food), and tried to enjoy ourselves in both Las Vegas and Los Angeles (our two big city trips of the month), by going out at night or even taking a tour of the celebrity homes in Los Angeles (we saw Jay Leno drive by!).